wp-plugins/mobapper/readme.txt

 == Frequently Asked Questions ==

+= What is Mobapper? =

+Mobapper is a cloud platform for generating native mobile apps from wordpress websites.

+= Who can create a mobile app using Mobapper? =

+Any WordPress powered website that has the capability to install a WordPress plugin can use Mobapper and create native mobile apps.

 = Do I need to know programming to create the application =

 No, the process of creating an application is a simple 3 step process.
 You don’t need to know programming to create an application.

+= How is Mobapper different from other app makers? =

+Most app makers use non native technologies like HTML5.These apps look more like websites and perform really sluggish.
+Mobapper on the other hand creates completely "native" app.
+Native apps provides smooth performance with look and design.

+= Will my app work offline? =

+Yes, you will be able to see and read the content even if you are offline.

+= Can I publish the app to appstore? =

+Yes, you can publish the app in appstore.

+= Can I place ads in generated apps? =

+Yes, you can place ads in apps.
+For that you need to provide us the admob details.

+= Can I test my app before I purchase? =

+Yes, you can create your app in a couple of minutes using our wordpress plugin and you can then test it in your device.

+= Does I need to care about the app everyday? =

+No. Mobapper will automatically update the content when it gets published in Wordpress site.

+= Do you publish the apps for me? =

+Yes, we provide facilities to submit your app through Mobapper account.

 == Screenshots ==